adambird/broutes/readme.markdown

 The result route file will have a total distance, ascent and descent info as well as start and end points.
 Each point will also have it's location, elevation and distance along the route.

+If the format used supports laps (TCX formats), the route will also have each lap.
+Each lap will have it's start time, total time, distance covered, calories burned, the average and maximum speed, and the average and maximum heart rate.